Work-Study applications for our comprehensive birth doula workshops are accepted on an ongoing basis.

 See below for information on how to apply.

-The current work-study application deadline is March 6th, 2020.
-If you are accepted to the work-study program you will be invited to attend any future scheduled workshops within one year.
+If you are accepted to the work-study program you will be invited to attend a scheduled workshop within one year.
 Be sure to read all of the information about the work-study program in the first pages of the application, and verify that you will be available for all classes in a given workshop by reviewing schedules here.
 Then we invite you to apply for our work-study program!!!

 Work-study application process:

 Nuestros cursos son en Inglés, para encontrar el formulario de referencia en Español click aquí

 3. Applicant group activity

 The goal of our assessment is to determine your need, and to determine if you would be a good match for serving as a community doula with our program.
 If we do not accept you to the work-study program, that does NOT mean you wouldn’t be a GREAT doula.
 Only that you are not a good fit for our program needs.
 We still encourage you to attend one of our doula workshops, and would be happy to work with you on setting up a payment plan.

 Please use one of these methods submit your written application:

 1. You can download this PDF, complete it and mail it to us at 976 Linwood Rd., Birmingham, AL 35222 or email it to us at [email protected]